Constand Viljoen: In post-apartheid South Africa

 In the 1994 general election, the Freedom Front, under the leadership of Viljoen, received 2.2% of the national vote and nine seats in the National Assembly.
 As the VF became the strongest party outside Nelson Mandela's Government of National Unity, as the provisional 1993 Constitution required the participation of all parties over 5% of the vote, Viljoen became the de facto leader of the opposition in South Africa until the NP's departure from government in 1996, although he did not officially hold the position.

+In August 1996, Viljoen appeared before the Truth and Reconciliation Commission (TRC) and said that both sides had committed human rights violations.
+He said that Afrikaaners were responsible for not pressuring their leaders to negotiate with the ANC sooner.
+He also said that the TRC should be careful not to focus on past transgressions to avoid exacerbating conflict.
+In December 1996, Mandela expanded the eligibility for amnesty applications to the TRC.
+Previously, people could apply for amnesty for acts committed until 10 December 1993, but that was extended to 10 May 1994.
+As a result, Viljoen was able to apply for amnesty for his abandoned plan to mount an insurgency in the period before the 1994 election.

-Although his supporters were at odds with the government and the ANC, Viljoen praised Mandela on the occasion of his retirement from politics in 1999, even ending his Parliamentary speech speaking in Mandela's native language, Xhosa: Go and have yourself a well-earned rest.
-Go rest in the shadow of a tree at your home.
+Although his supporters were at odds with the government and the ANC, Viljoen praised Mandela on the occasion of his retirement from politics in 1999, ending his Parliamentary speech speaking in Mandela's native language, Xhosa: "Go and have yourself a well-earned rest.
+Go rest in the shadow of a tree at your home."

 In 2001, Viljoen handed over the leadership of the Freedom Front to Pieter Mulder and retired from politics, citing his frustration working with a parliament dominated by the ANC.
+On the occasion of his retirement from politics, the South African government recognised him for preventing bloodshed during the transition from apartheid to democracy.

 After retirement

-In 2003, it emerged that Viljoen had been a target of the Boeremag paramilitary right-wing group, which considered him a traitor who had underhandedly sold out the Afrikaner people.
+In 2003, a member of the Boeremag right-wing militia testified in court that the group had wanted to prosecute Viljoen after they overthrew the South African government.
+They considered him a traitor who had betrayed the Afrikaner people.

 In 2008 Viljoen, aged 74, put up what was described as a spirited fight against two would-be muggers, who were subsequently arrested.

+In 2014, he criticized ANC leadership and South African democracy, saying: "President Nelson Mandela took his special brand of leadership to the grave with him."